roughike/flutter_facebook_login/README.md

 // Let's force the users to login using the login dialog based on WebViews.
 Yay! facebookLogin.loginBehavior = FacebookLoginBehavior.webViewOnly;
 ```

-## API reference

-For complete documentation, just see the [source code](/lib/flutter_facebook_login.dart).
-Everything is documented there.

 ## Installation